Volunteering with the Parks and Wildlife Service

-If your local community group would like to get involved, please contact the Parks and Wildlife Service on 1300 TASPARKS (1300 827 727) or contact one of the Regional Volunteer Facilitators below.
+If your local community group would like to get involved, please contact the PWS on 1300 TASPARKS (1300 827 727) or contact one of the Regional Volunteer Facilitators below.

-If you would like to discuss your volunteering options and interests in more detail or have a specific query about volunteering in your area, please contact a Parks and Wildlife Service regional volunteer facilitator or your local ranger.
+If you would like to discuss your volunteering options and interests in more detail or have a specific query about volunteering in your area, please contact the PWS regional volunteer facilitator or your local ranger.